 Synlogic's innovative new class of Synthetic Biotic medicines leverages the tools and principles of synthetic biology to genetically engineer probiotic microbes to perform or deliver critical functions missing or damaged due to disease.
 The company's two lead programs target a group of rare metabolic diseases - inborn errors of metabolism (IEM).
 Patients with these diseases are born with a faulty gene, inhibiting the body's ability to break down commonly occurring by-products of digestion that then accumulate to toxic levels and cause serious health consequences.
-When delivered orally, these medicines can act from the gut to compensate for the dysfunctional metabolic pathway and have a systemic effect.
-Synthetic Biotic medicines are designed to clear toxic metabolites associated with specific metabolic diseases and have the potential to significantly improve symptoms of disease for affected patients.
+When delivered orally, these medicines can act from the gut to compensate for the dysfunctional metabolic diseases and have the potential to significantly improve symptoms of disease for affected patients.
 SYNB1020 is genetically programmed to convert ammonia, a product of protein degradation which can be toxic at high levels, into arginine, a beneficial amino acid.